ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/obstacles-for-learning.md

 Impulsive decisions seriously interfere with the learning process.
 A typical example is the decision to continue a gaming session while in the state of ego depletion.
 In this case, the player lacks the energy to concentrate and operates on autopilot.
 This leads to a decline in gameplay quality and makes deliberate practice impossible.

 Self-control can protect a player from impulsive decisions.
-However, it doesn't work in a state of ego depletion, when the willpower resource is gone.
+However, it does not work in a state of ego depletion, when the willpower resource is gone.
 Thus, players must prioritize conserving this resource.

 There are several ways to use willpower more effectively.